ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 CUDA
 ~~~~

 `CUDA <https://developer.nvidia.com/cuda-toolkit>`_ is a parallel computing platform and API developed by NVIDIA.
 It is historically the first mainstream GPU programming framework.
 It allows developers to write C++-like code that is executed on the GPU.
 CUDA provides a set of libraries and tools for low-level GPU programming and provides a performance boost for demanding computationally-intensive applications.
-While there is an extensive ecosystem, CUDA is limited to the NVIDIA hardware.
+While there is an extensive ecosystem, CUDA is limited to the NVIDIA hardware (samples (written using C and CUDA C) are available for the "hello_world" and "array_addition").

 HIP
 ~~~